 Short and sweet – You don’t have to go on a two-week trip in order to feel refreshed after a vacation.
 Take a long weekend or two, and maximize your itinerary by planning activities well ahead of time.

-Transport yourself – Choose a destination with lots to see and do, and simply walk from place to place.
-Also, consider using local bus or transit service rather than driving and parking.
+Transport yourself – Choose a location with lots to see and do, and walk from place to place.
+Also, consider using the local bus or transit service rather than driving and parking.